Supporting Food Banks

-Foodbank usage in the UK has been steadily increasing year on year, but the Coronavirus pandemic and introduction of the UK lockdown on the 23rd of March had a huge impact on the number of people who needed their help.
+Foodbank usage in the UK has been steadily increasing year on year, but the Coronavirus pandemic and the rising cost of living has had a huge impact on the number of people who needed their help.
 As businesses closed their doors for an indefinite period, people lost their jobs and fell through the cracks of government support.
 Consequently, food banks in communities across the UK saw the demand for their help skyrocket.
 In the first week of lockdown, the Trussell Trust issued 50,000 food packs across the country, almost double what they’d done the year previous.

 If you need a visual to help you see how in demand that is, just take a look at this video that Billy McGranaghan, the manager of Dad’s House (a London based food bank), shared of the queues into his building.